rule

 Text 6

-Should there not, with the diversity of governors to the many karmîs in this world, be one head of administration like one has with the different heads of state departments?
+Considering the diversity of rulers over the many karmîs [profit-minded persons] in this world, should there not be one central administrative rule, like one has with the different heads of state departments?

 Should there not, with the diversity of governors to the many karmîs in this world, be one head of administration like one has with the different heads of state departments?
 (Vedabase)